Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 ### Organization of this monorepository

 This monorepo uses Lerna (https://github.com/lerna/lerna) and yarn workspaces (https://yarnpkg.com/en/docs/workspaces).
-Because of this, we **do not use npm** here.
+Because of this, we do not use npm for project development (this applies only to the development of Chronoblog.
+It is normal to use **npm** to develop a site based on Chronoblog Theme).

 The most important project folder is the [gatsby-theme-chronoblog/tree/master/packages](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/packages) folder.
 At the moment there is only [gatsby-theme-chronoblog/tree/master/packages/gatsby-theme-chronoblog](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/packages/gatsby-theme-chronoblog) there, and all the main work on the project takes place in it.
 Perhaps in the future, additional packages will appear.